djwackey/notes/Google Cloud certification exam/Associate Cloud Engineer.md

   - A. Generate a new SSH key pair.
 Give the private key to each member of your team.
 Configure the public key in the metadata of each instance.
   - B. Ask each member of the team to generate a new SSH key pair and to send you their public key.
 Use a configuration management tool to deploy those keys on each instance.
-  - <font color='red'> C. Ask each member of the team to generate a new SSH key pair and to add the public key to their Google account.
-Grant the compute.osAdminLogin role to the Google group corresponding to this team. </font>
+  - <span style="color:red;"> C. Ask each member of the team to generate a new SSH key pair and to add the public key to their Google account.
+Grant the compute.osAdminLogin role to the Google group corresponding to this team. </span>
   - D. Generate a new SSH key pair.
 Give the private key to each member of your team.
 Configure the public key as a project-wide public SSH key in your Cloud Platform project and allow project-wide public SSH keys on each instance.